 The beginning of studies initiates an exciting period of life for new students.
 However, the transition to university also raises many questions and presents various challenges.
 The StartWeek is designed to introduce first-year students to their new surroundings, the university's requirements and their fellow students.

 New students become familiar with the HSG campus, what is expected of them in their new role and the organizational aspects of studying.
-The modules "Digital Onboarding", "Studies & Examinations", "Library Introduction" and "HSG Services", as well as an introduction to bidding (the course allocation system at the HSG), support this administrative integration.
+Learning modules designed to support this administrative integration include "Digital Onboarding", "Studies & Examinations", "Library Introduction" and "HSG Services" as well as an introduction to bidding (the course allocation system at HSG).

 The interdisciplinary case study introduces new students to doing scientific work in an academic context.
 Networked thinking and good teamwork are vital to successfully tackling the case.
 As part of their academic integration, students' capacity for critical self-reflection and their sense of responsibility, cooperation and team spirit are promoted, in addition to various subject-specific and methodological skills.
 Key success factors for university studies can be tried out and applied in a safe environment.

 Friendships are a central element of student life.
 They make it easier to work together on challenging tasks and greatly enrich student life outside of classes.
 Promoting students' social integration is an essential goal of the StartWeek.
-It is not uncommon for friendships formed during the StartWeek to last well beyond graduation.
+It is not uncommon for friendships formed during the StartWeek to last through the course of studies and beyond.